pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/README.md

 Plugins are the most advanced way but also the most complex way of extending Pimcore.
-Starting with Pimcore version 5, plg
+Starting with Pimcore version 5, allplg

-With plugins several things can be archived - they can be just a library of reuseable code components, they can utilize [Pimcores event API](../11_Event_API_and_Event_Manager.md) to extend backend functionality and they can modify and  extend the Pimcore Backend UI by utilizing Javascript user interface hooks.
+With plugins several things can be achieved - they can be just a library of reuseable code components, they can utilize [Pimcores event API](../11_Event_API_and_Event_Manager.md) to extend backend functionality and they can modify and extend the Pimcore Backend UI by utilizing Javascript user interface hooks.

 The following sections explain how to design and structure plugins and how to